okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 From the OIN Manager, you can specify the app description in the **General Settings** > **App description** field.
 Descriptions must be less than 1024 characters and should describe the value that you provide to customers by partnering with Okta.

 You can find the app description in the OIN catalog under the **Integration detail** > **Overview** section of your published integration.

+##### SSO app description example

+Acme is a CMR platform that helps modern businesses thrive.
+A platform that connects different departments, from accounting to sales to customer service, in a centralized manner.
+Okta's Acme integration allows customers to sign in to the Acme platform using Okta as a Single Sign-On provider.

-See an app description example in this [Integration detail page](https://www.okta.com/integrations/servicenow-ud/).
+##### SSO and SCIM app description example

+Acme is a CMR platform that helps modern businesses thrive.
+A platform that connects different departments, from accounting to sales to customer service, in a centralized manner.
+Okta’s Acme integration allows users to authenticate securely through Single Sign-On with SAML along with provisioning capabilities.

 ## Use case guidelines